Stay Updated

 Optional duplicate detection via JQL queries

-CogniRunner configuration form with field selector, prompt, and JQL options
+CogniRunner validator configuration form with field selector, prompt, JQL options, and documentation library

 The AI Validator Configuration form.
-Pick a field, describe your validation criteria in the prompt, and optionally enable JQL-based duplicate detection.
+Pick a field, describe your validation criteria in the prompt, choose how Jira search (JQL) behaves, and attach context documents from the library.

 Field Selector